LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 Full-Text Search Index

-We provide performant full-text search on LanceDB Cloud and LanceDB Enterprise, allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.
+LanceDB Cloud and Enterprise provide performant full-text search based on BM25, allowing you to incorporate keyword-based search in your retrieval solutions.

-create_fts_index API returns immediately, but the building of the FTS index is asyncronous.
+The create_fts_index API returns immediately, but the building of the FTS index is asynchronous.

 import lancedb